junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 Cas can be part of this story to (if we go that way), maybe Cas realize the portal's affect on Dean's memory somehow somewhere from someone, maybe some monster has met Dean and got killed and Cas run into them and realize something seriously wrong (like that personality change and similarity to Benny part), so Cas would fight his ass out of Purgatory blood way, maybe turn himself into a human in order to make the Purgatory spit him out, but if he does that, he's lose memory too, so he needs to figure out a way to make himself remember before leaving Purgatory.
 But maybe even with the reminder notes he'd still only have partial memory, and something would still be wrong, maybe he can't find Dean or has to sacrifice a lot to find Dean and save Dean and Benny together.
 And Dean save Cas and Benny, and Benny for Dean and Cas.
 A full three-way trio saving story.

-### 452.【dennstiel】Benny and Cas save Dean together
+### 452.【dennstiel】Benny and Cas help each other to get back from Empty together and to save Dean together

 post-S08 after Benny and Cas are both back on Earth from Purgatory (or maybe still in Purgatory? but less fun case fic to work with), something really bad happened to Dean (likely case fic), Benny and Cas are the only two knowing about that (so maybe some other monster figure out a way to come back from Purgatory too? so it's shared Purgatory knowledge?), and Benny and Cas have to work really closely to find Dean and save him, and during the process the two get chances to talk and realize both are very determined about saving Dean, both are so deep in friendship that it's not just friendship anymore, both love Dean very very much, and Dean is a lucky son of a bitch to have them (reach agreement lol) (maybe the case fic can be centered around this point, realizing this is the only way they can save Dean) (for whatever reason Sam isn't helpful in this case fic, either he's knocked over somewhere, or his brotherhood doesn't fit the theme so just doesn't work, can't save Dean, maybe Sam is the one bring Benny and Cas together, maybe initially thought Cas alone can save Dean, but then slowly Cas realize he'll need another similarly deeply bond person with Dean to save Dean and Sam doesn't work, so Cas brings Benny in, while Sam strongly against (so this can be before S08E10 timeline when Sam is strongly pissed and biased about Benny), so the rest is just Cas and Benny saving Dean)